Book-Review-The-Choice-Factory

 Shotton splits his work into twenty-five separate chapters with each looking at a different behavioural bias that he believes illustrates the way in which decisions are reached.
 Each chapter begins with us, the reader, in a scenario that through Shotton’s subsequent analysis we come to recognise as a behavioural bias.

-The foundation of the books hypothesis is that consumers rarely make decisions based purely on ration or logic and that, in part due to the amount of decisions modern consumers are required to make, they are susceptible to decision bias.
+The foundation of the book’s hypothesis is that consumers rarely make decisions purely on reason or logic and that, in part because of the number of decisions modern consumers must make, they are susceptible to decision bias.
 Understanding how that bias works can give businesses an advantage in the market.
 Two of the biases are:

 Social Proof

 One of the most compelling biases Shotton identifies is early on in the book, chapter 2: Social Proof.
-Like in much of The Choice Factory the premise of this bias is clear, almost obvious – consumers are influenced by the behaviour of their Peers, it is in Shotton’s exploration of the bias however that insight can be gained.
-Shotton shows how tailored messaging that focuses on the real word behaviour of peers rather than the potential outcome of hypothetical, personal behaviour, has a much stronger impact on consumer actions.
-When consumers are told how good or how popular a product is among a certain demographic or regionality, their perception of the quality of that product is positively influenced, regardless of the veracity of the claim.
+As in much of The Choice Factory, the premise of this bias is clear, almost obvious – consumers are influenced by the behaviour of their Peers.
+It is in Shotton’s exploration of the bias, however, that insight can be gained.
+Shotton shows that tailored messaging that focuses on the real-world behaviour of peers, rather than the potential outcomes of hypothetical, personal behaviour, has a much stronger impact on consumer actions.
+When consumers are told how good or popular a product is within a certain demographic or region, their perception of the product’s quality is positively influenced, regardless of the claim’s veracity.

 The Influence of context in decision making